itsjavi/fontawesome-iconpicker/README.md

 In order of call:

 * pickerCreate
-* pickerPick (also exposes event.pickerItem and event.pickerValue)
+* pickerSelect (also exposes event.pickerItem and event.pickerValue)
 * pickerUpdating
+* pickerSetValue (also exposes event.pickerValue)
-* pickerChange (also exposes event.pickerValue)
+* pickerSetSourceValue (also exposes event.pickerValue)
 * pickerUpdated
 * pickerDestroy

+## Popover placement extensions (WIP)

+This plugin extends Popover adding new placement options to the existing ones, so all the possibilities are:

+* top, right, bottom, left
+* topRight, bottomRight, bottomLeft, topLeft
+* rightTop, rightBottom, leftBottom, leftTop

 ## To-Do
+- [ ] Implement popover extra placements
 - [ ] Implement inline mode
-- [ ] Implement optional accept/cancel buttons
+- [x] Implement optional accept/cancel buttons
 - [ ] Hide on blur input, but not if the blur is caused because we clicked the popover